 It is also clear that not all hacking is restricted to technological manipulation.
 We suggest figuration to capture the more traditional and recognisable forms of political action: rhetorical persuasion, ideological argument, political advocacy, etc. Classic descriptions of the functions of the public sphere tend to characterise it as an issue of sovereignty—the ability of “the people” to speak to and force changes amongst established domains of power like the state, the church, the military, etc. (Anderson 2006).
 All of the tactics involved here are about visibility and the legitimacy of a political process.

-To speak of figuration as a mode or component of “hacking” today, however, is to recognise that such classical forms of discursive and persuasive power are also used as forms, and in response to, hacking: operations by anonymous, for instance, can be restricted to the widespread circulation of messages, videos and manifestos.
-The protests against SOPA and PIPA in 2012 were largely traditional responses by hackers (and others) to an attempted regulatory action.
+To speak of figuration as a mode or component of “hacking” today, however, is to recognise that such classical forms of discursive and persuasive power are also used as forms of, and in response to, hacking: operations by Anonymous, for instance, can be restricted to the widespread circulation of messages, videos and manifestos.
+The protests against SOPA and PIPA in 2012 in the United States were largely traditional responses by hackers (and others) to an attempted regulatory action.

 Materially speaking, figuration depends on shared communication structures.
 Very often today, hacking can take the form of inventing or inverting communication practices as part of or in response to practices of figuration.
 In many ways, open government data advocates of the last few years are demanding that longstanding institutional structures (such as public hearings or requests for comments) be hacked in order to make interacting with the government and its agencies simpler or to make agencies more responsive.
 To do this they rely on a figuration of government as slow, non-responsive, elitist, or rigidly bureaucratic.

 Substantively (at least in the domains of intellectual property and information technology) practices of figuration have been heavily focused on issues such as privacy, transparency, free speech, freedom to operate (or innovate), and network neutrality.
 These issues subtend a long and rich discourse that includes both scholarly debates and conventional understandings of these concepts and their value to our lives.
 Examples of “hackish” figuration include the Electronic Frontier Foundation.
 EFF was created in the context of “hacker crackdowns” of the early 1990’s to articulate a discourse on the importance of defending civil liberties online, and as a fund to legally defend hackers from prosecutorial overreach.
-Similarly, the death of Aaron Swartz provides a figure of openness and open access as vital global struggles to which hackers can and should contribute.
+Similarly, the death of Aaron Swartz provides a figure of openness and Open Access as vital global struggles to which hackers can and should contribute.

 Regulatory action